A Facility Access Card is required for all patrons (ages 12 and older)

 *On a case by case basis when KCPS are two hours late, it may be determined that morning adult programs may be open when the KCCC is open on time.

 In general, announcements for weekend and/or summer programs and events held at the KCCC or KCPR facility are posted by 8 am on the day in question (whenever possible).
 Decisions for programs with a start time before 8 am will be posted by 10 pm the night before.
 From time to time circumstances may not allow for postings to be made in the general time frames.

 KCPR sends electronic communications for program announcements on a regular basis.
 When possible, in the event of weather related closing or other announcements, a courtesy email will be sent to individuals who have provided an email address.
 If you do not receive an email and the weather is questionable, please be sure to call the

-We have changed the way we provide notifications and information to the public for weather closures/cancellations for the Kent County Community Center (KCCC), Parks & Recreation/Office (KCPR), swimming pools, parks, athletic fields/ball diamonds, events and more!
-We have consolidated all of our existing notification platforms to the Rainout Line platform that pushes updates out via *text message, email, on Facebook and on our website.
-To sign up for alerts or to download the free app on smart devices please visit https://rainoutline.com/search/dnis/4104291401.
-A traditional call-in hotline (410-429-1401) is also available. *Text alerts are limited to 140 characters so the full alert may need to be checked using another method.
+Rainout Line is how we provide notifications and information to the public for weather closures/cancellations for the Kent County Community Center (KCCC), Parks & Recreation/Office (KCPR), swimming pools, parks, athletic fields/ball diamonds, events, and more!
+The Rainout Line platform pushes updates out via *text message, email, Facebook, and on our website.
+To sign up for alerts or to download the free app on smart devices, please visit https://rainoutline.com/search/dnis/4104291401.
+A traditional call-in hotline (410-429-1401) is also available. *Text alerts are limited to 140 characters, so the full alert may need to be checked using another method.